hobnobing/yt-dlp-music/README.md

 ### Cookies shenanigans

-You need to export your YouTube cookies to use as authentification.
+You need to export your YouTube cookies to use as authentication.
 Use the "Get cookies.txt LOCALLY" extension.
 Go to ```https://www.youtube.com``` click the extension, "Export As", save as cookies.txt.